Case Study: Ragnarok Muay Thai Livestream

-Ragnarok Muay Thai Fight Night is a series of amateur Muay Thai boxing fights, showcased over a single evening event.
-Ragnarok is a small organisation of extremely passionate athletes whose mission is to exhibit and promote sporting talent in Ireland and overseas.
+Ragnarok Muay Thai Fight Night is an amateur boxing event held in one evening.
+Ragnarok is a small organisation made up of passionate athletes.
+Their goal is to showcase and promote talent in Ireland and beyond.

 Project Background